stfbk/mig-t/README.md

 # MIG-T Pentesting Tool

 MIG-T Pentesting Tool is a plugin for BurpSuite that helps security testers automate their testing activities.
 It allows the tester to define automations to edit or check correctnees of HTTP messages.
 It integrates an automated browser used to simulate user actions on a webpage, to trigger specific messages.
-It uses MIG-L language to define tests to be executed by MIG-T<br>
+It uses a machine-readable JSON language to define tests that will be executed by MIG-T<br>

 ## Quickstart

 <details>
   <summary>Details</summary>
-We suggest you to download the lastest release of the tool from the release page, otherwise you can compile the last version from the source code by following the steps described in the "how to compile the plugin" section.
+We suggest you to download the lastest release of the tool from the release page, otherwise you can compile the last version from the source code by following the steps described in the "[how to compile the plugin](#how-to-compile-the-plugin)" section.

 ## Download & start the tool

-1. download from the release page the last version of the tool select the one which ends with `with-dependencies`, or compile the source code.
+1. download from the release page the last version of the tool, select the jar which ends with `with-dependencies`, or compile the source code.
 2. Download the last version of [Burp Suite Community Edition](https://portswigger.net/burp/releases/community/latest)
 3. Start Burp and go in the _Exstensions_ tab
 4. Press _Add_ button
 5. In the _Extension file (.jar)_ select the tool jar you downloaded before
-6. Now the plugin should be loaded, go to the "MIG-T" tab
+6. Now the plugin should be loaded, go to the "MIG-T" tab, and you can start using it.
+For more info on how to start testing, check out the [wiki](https://github.com/stfbk/mig-t/wiki)

 ## Download and add browser driver